babangsund/babangsund.com/src/blog/relay_experimental.md

 The `@refetchable` directive can only be used on the Query type, Viewer type, Node type, or types implementing Node.

+`useRefetchableFragment` returns an array which contains two values.
+- The data consumed and returned by the fragment.
+- `refetch`: Function to restart the pagination on the connection.
+  Disposes in-flight pagination queries before refetching.
+Takes two parameters.
+    - The GraphQL query variables, in the shape of an object mapping from variable name to value.
+    - An object containing a set of options:
+      - `fetchPolicy`: Enum.
+Setting for how a query may be fetched.
+          - `'store-only'`: Returns local data.
+No request is made.
+          - `'store-or-network'`: Returns local data if available, otherwise suspends and makes a request.
+          - `'store-and-network'`: Returns local data and then makes a request.
+          - `'network-only'`: Always suspends and sends a request, even if data is available locally.
+      - `onComplete` Function called when the new page has been fetched.
+      If an error occurred during refetch, this function will receive that error as an argument.

 **Example usage:**

 ```jsx{9}